The name and address of the registered provider is:

 Our staff has a full knowledge of the services the Practice has to offer.
 All members of the staff are happy to assist you with any enquiries.

-The Practice Area covered by Addingham Medical Centre is shown on the map below.
+The Practice Area covered by Addingham Surgery is shown on the map below.

 - Treatment of Disease, Disorder or Injury